Baton Rouge DWI Lawyers

 If you have been stopped for DWI in Louisiana, there are some important things to know.
 As part of obtaining your driver’s license, you agree to submit to blood, breath, or urine testing if requested by a police officer.
 If you refuse to take the test, it becomes admissible in court as consciousness of guilt and carries an additional punishment.
 Refusal to submit to a chemical test will result in an automatic driver’s license suspension for six months (or longer if you have previously refused to submit to a test).

-If you have been charged with DWI, it is important to hire an attorney as quickly as possible.
+If you have been charged with DWI, it is important to hire a Baton Rouge DWI attorney as quickly as possible.
 Time is of the essence because, in Louisiana, you have only 15 days to request a hearing from the Department of Public Safety and Corrections.
 Failure to request a hearing will result in suspension of your driver’s license.
 The hearing is separate from criminal charges, which will be handled in a court of law.
 Your attorney can request a hearing and can represent you to try to keep your license from being suspended.